gamingwithevets/simu8-frontend/README.md

 This is a **frontend** for [LifeEmu](https://github.com/LifeEmu)'s [SimU8](https://github.com/LifeEmu/SimU8) emulator written in Python.
 It's a very simple Tkinter window with Pygame embedded into it.

-Currently, LifeEmu's emulator is unfinished, therefore the frontend may look like it isn't working properly.
+Currently, SimU8 is unfinished, therefore the frontend may look like it isn't working properly.
 However, the screen **has been tested and verified to be working** via direct memory editing and jumping to various functions in the fx-570ES PLUS real ROM.

 This frontend serves as a replacement to `testcore.c`, a console-only C script that's used for testing.